 Life Cycle

-In Missouri, upland chorus frogs become active in February and breed in late winter or early spring, with most breeding activity occurring in March.
+In Missouri, upland chorus frogs become active in February.
+They breed in late winter or early spring; most breeding activity is in March.
 Rainfall stimulates breeding.
-They may be the first frogs to chorus in southeastern Missouri.
+These may be the first frogs to chorus in southeastern Missouri.

-Breeding occurs in temporary pools, flooded crop fields, ditches, and other shallow-water areas, especially where those sites are in or near forested habitat.
-Upland chorus frogs will move through large, open areas such as grasslands or crop fields to reach a breeding site if necessary.
+Breeding occurs in temporary pools, flooded crop fields, ditches, and other shallow-water areas, especially in or near forested habitat.
+If necessary, upland chorus frogs will move through large, open areas such as grasslands or crop fields to reach breeding sites.

-Males often sing in the water with their head and forelegs above the water, grasping a blade of grass or plant stem.
+Males often sing in the water with their head and forelegs above the water, grasping a plant stem.
 Females lay 200–500 or more eggs, in small, elongated clusters of 40–60 eggs.
-Females may lay two clutches per breeding season.
+They may lay two clutches per breeding season.
 Eggs usually hatch within a week.
 Transformation from tadpoles to froglets takes 6–10 weeks.
 Males become sexually mature within one year, while females often take up to two years.

 Human Connections

-These frogs help control populations of sometimes-troublesome insects; also, because they are sensitive to pollutants, they are an indicator species, whose health and population numbers help us to gauge the health of their ecosystem.
+These frogs help control populations of troublesome insects; also, because they are sensitive to pollutants, they are an indicator species whose health and population numbers help us to gauge the health of their ecosystem.

 Chorus frogs and spring peepers are some of the earliest signs of spring in Missouri.
 After a long winter, it's wonderful to step outdoors at night and hear their welcome calls echoing from the woods.